 Here at Who What Wear, we believe in the power of accessories.
 That's why we've dedicated an entire series—Successorise—to it.
 After all, nothing has the ability to overhaul your outfits quite like a well-chosen sparkly hair grip or an elegant pair of earrings worn with a messy low bun.
 The same, naturally, applies to handbags.

-From the coolest bag I've seen (that costs just £65) to the label that dominated 2019 with its sleek wares (which has recently launched its debut bag collection), keep scrolling to discover the best new handbag brands that dominated 2020, and that we fully intend on carrying with us through to 2021.
+From the coolest bag I've seen (that costs just £38) to the year's defining label, keep scrolling to discover the best new handbag brands that dominated 2020, and that we fully intend on carrying with us through to 2021.

-Khaite was one of 2019's defining brands, with its knitwear proving to be most popular in fashion circles.
-However, after launching its first handbag edit at the end of 2019, we think it's not going anywhere for 2020.
+Khaite was one of 2020's defining brands, with its knitwear proving to be most popular in fashion circles.
+However, after launching its first handbag edit last year, we think it's not going anywhere for 2021.

 It takes a great deal to surprise the Who What Wear team, but that's exactly what happened when we saw the price of Roop's satin bags.
 A high-street price for a conscious, boutique Brit label?
 We can't say no to that…

-Made in Barcelona by traditional artisans, The Sant's bags are on every WWW UK team member's wish list.
+Made in Barcelona by traditional artisans, The Sant's bags have become a firm favourite amongst our team.
 With their signature scrunchie handles and structured bodies, their play on proportion makes them look all the more premium.

 Mashu is an ethical handbag brand that is designed in the UK and handcrafted by expert artisans in Greece.
-Using only sustainably sourced materials that don't harm the environment, it's a mid-range purchase you can feel good about.
+Using only sustainably sourced materials that don't harm the environment, it's a mid-range purchase you can feel really great about.